nixiz/yazilim-notlari/_posts/2023-10-07-thread_pool-en.md

 ### boost::asio::thread_pool

 The Asio library in Boost includes a thread pool implementation starting with 1.66 version. `boost::asio::thread_pool` is a component within `boost::asio` that provides a simple way to manage a pool of threads.
-Thread pools are a common concurrency pattern where a fixed number of worker threads are created and used to execute tasks concurrently.
-This is especially useful in scenarios where creating and destroying threads can be expensive.

 Here's a basic overview of using `boost::asio::thread_pool`:

 ```cpp